devops-workflow/README/jenkins/warnings-dockerfile-lint.md

 This is a 2 part parser:
 - Parsing json output into line output
  - Format: Filename:Priority:Line Number:Category:Message
-- Parsing line output with plugin
+- Parsing line output with Warning plugin

 ---